 Texas Legal Market

 Texas has the second largest population in the US and offers a variety of options in terms of law firms and practice areas.
 There are multiple distinct legal markets, and the largest are Houston and Dallas.
 Austin closely follows, but is very difficult to break into without very strong ties to the area.
-There are over 50 Fortune 500 companies with headquarters in Texas and 46 firms opened offices in Houston between 2001 and 2017; 29 firms opened offices in Dallas during that same period.
+There are over 95 Fortune 500 companies with headquarters in Texas.

 Houston is the 4th largest city in the US and is the largest city and legal market in Texas.
 It is known as the “Energy Capital of the World” and this industry drives much of the legal work in this city.
-Half of the Am Law 100 firms have offices here.
+Around half of the Am Law 100 firms have offices here.
+Fourteen of the 15 largest law firms by revenue have an office in Houston.

 Dallas is the 9th largest city in the US, with the second largest legal market in Texas.
 Dallas also has a diverse legal market and is not as energy-dependent as Houston.
 The Dallas legal market is also relatively open to newcomers who do not have strong ties to Texas.